Telefonica/opengateway-developers-website/catalog/devicestatus/samplecode_devicestatus.md

 ### Backend flow

-Most likely, this API will be consumed in a backend flow, since it is the application owner not the end-user who wants to take advantage of its functionality.
+The consumption of this api in a backend flow opens up many possibilities, from anti-fraud services such as bank transaction verification, logistics (for courier services or IoT), or even for travel applications, where it provides us with solutions and advice for cost savings.

  The authorization protocol used in Open Gateway for backend flows is the OIDC standard CIBA (Client-Initiated Backchannel Authentication).
 You can check the CAMARA documentation on this flow [here](https://github.com/camaraproject/IdentityAndConsentManagement/blob/release-0.1.0/documentation/CAMARA-API-access-and-user-consent.md#ciba-flow-backend-flow).

 First step is to instantiate the DeviceStatus service class included in the corresponding SDK.
 By providing your app's credentials to the class constructor, it handles the CIBA authorization on its behalf.
 Providing the phone number as well, as an identifier of the line to be checked for DeviceStatus, allows authorization to be 3-legged and enables end-user consent management, and will let your app to just effectively use the API in a single line of code below.